PetrKorab/Arabica/docs/source/Heatmap.rst

 Heatmap
 ======

-**Heatmap** displays n-grams through time.
-It plots n-gram-frequencies by time and assigns a color to each frequency based on the value of the n-gram.
+**Heatmap** plots n-gram-frequencies by time in a matrix and assigns a color to each frequency based on the value of the n-gram.

 Graph displays unigrams (single words) and bigrams over a monthly or yearly period.